tcheskko/TimeSeries_OceanAtmo/README.md

 This is a data repository for AI/ML studies:
 - time series datasets of oceanographic and atmospheric data;
-- pynthon source codes for data preparation and visualization.
+- pynthon source code for data preparation and visualization.